Sgt. Vernon Harold Bussell

 1, 1943, that his family officially received

 On October 11, 1944, the Bachrach Garage Detail was disbanded and the POWs were marched to Pier 7.
 Vernon's company of POWs was scheduled to sail on the Hokusen Maru.
 The ship was ready to sail, but not all the POWs had arrived.
-The Japanese decided to switch Vernon' POW company with another company of POWs that was ready to sail.
+The Japanese switched Vernon' POW company with another company of POWs so that ship could sail.
 Once his entire company of POWs had arrived, they were boarded onto the Arisan Maru.
 With him, on the ship, were the other members of the 192nd who had worked with in Manila.
 The ship set sail and took a southerly route away from Formosa.
 It arrived at a cove off Palawan Island where it dropped anchor.
 This resulted in the ship missing an air attack by American planes.

 During the time in the cove, the situation for the POWs in the hold became desperate.
 The POWs discovered that the Japanese had removed the light bulbs from the hold, but that they had not turned off the power to the light system.
 Some of POWs managed to "hot wire" the hold's ventilation system into the lighting system.
-For two days, the POWs had fresh air.
-When the Japanese discovered what the POWs had done, they turned off the power to the hold.
+For two days, the POWs had fresh air until the Japanese discovered what they had done and turned off the power to the hold.

 The death rate among the POWs began to rise and the Japanese realized that if they did not do anything, they would have a "death ship" on their hands.
 To improve the situation, they transferred POWs from the first hold to the second hold.
 During the transfer, one POW attempted to escape and was killed.